Endless Ocean: Blue World

-A follow-up, Endless Ocean Luminous, was released on May 2, 2024 for the Nintendo Switch.
+A follow-up, Endless Ocean Luminous, was released on May 2, 2024, for the Nintendo Switch.

 Gameplay

 The player encounters a hostile caiman.

-Adventures of the Deep expands upon Endless Ocean's gameplay, allowing players to travel to twelve different diving spots around the globe, including polar and freshwater locations.
+Blue World expands upon Endless Ocean's gameplay, allowing players to travel to twelve different diving spots around the globe, including polar and freshwater locations.

 The ability to dive with a dolphin as a companion returns from the first game, with the player now being able to ride them to traverse through the water.
 They can also sell salvaged treasure and artifacts, for money that can be used to purchase items, including new diving suits, items to decorate their island and private reef.
 Upgrades can also be purchased, which allow diving for a longer time and reduce the risk of taking damage from dangers such as hostile creatures or running out of oxygen.
 The aquarium also returns, with the player now being able to walk outside the tanks.
 Several new areas are introduced, such as the Marine Life Annex, which houses shore species such as penguins, shorebirds and seals, and the Small World, which houses smaller fish and invertebrates.
 Potentially dangerous creatures such as sharks, crocodiles, and electric eels now display a warning and can attack the player.
 The player can drive them off using a tranquilizer-like tool called the Pulsar, which can shoot electric charges to calm them down and can also heal sick or injured creatures.

-Adventures of the Deep features various animals, including dolphins, whales, sea lions, penguins, manatees, sharks, sea turtles, with around 400 different species of fish, mammals, birds, invertebrates, reptiles and amphibians.
+Blue World features various animals, including dolphins, whales, sea lions, penguins, manatees, sharks, sea turtles, with around 400 different species of fish, mammals, birds, invertebrates, reptiles and amphibians.
 There are also 30 legendary creatures that can be found in various regions of the game: a select few play a role in the game's storyline and can be interacted with at any time afterwards, but most require a special condition to be met before they can be found.

-Adventures of the Deep features online cooperative multiplayer that allows players to communicate using the Wii Speak peripheral, which the game was bundled with for a short time.
+Blue World features online cooperative multiplayer that allows players to communicate using the Wii Speak peripheral, which the game was bundled with for a short time.
 As with the first game, players can take pictures during their dives, which can now be saved to an SD card.